springbox/Call-To-Action-Scheduler/readme.txt

 Tested up to: 3.6
 Stable tag: 0.0.1

-Schedule call to action graphics or other content in a WordPress Widget or shortcode
+Schedule call to action graphics or other content in a WordPress Widget or with a shortcode.

 == License ==
 Released under the terms of the GNU General Public License.